 It doesn’t matter how much is raised in the Reg CF Offering and how much is raised in the Reg D Offering.
 Thus, if we raise $1,000 in the Reg CF Offering and at least $34,000 in the Reg D Offering we will proceed, and vice versa.

 In an offering under Regulation CF the issuer is required to state a “Target Amount,” meaning the minimum amount the issuer will raise in the Regulation CF offering to complete the offering.
 For the reason just described, our Target Amount for the Reg CF Offering is $1,000.

 However, we will not complete the Reg CF Offering OR the Reg D offering unless we have raised a total of at least $35,000 (minimum goal) by April 30, 2021.
 If we haven’t, both offerings and all investment commitments will be cancelled, and all committed funds will be returned.

-In both offerings, the minimum investment amount is $1,000 and investments above $1,000 may be made in $500 increments (e.g., $1,500 or $2,000, but not $1,536).
+The minimum investment amount in the Reg CF Offering is $1,000 and in the Reg D Offering is $10,000.
+Investments above $1,000 may be made in $500 increments (e.g., $1,500 or $2,000, but not $1,536).
 Investors can cancel their commitment up until 11:59 pm on April 28, 2021 (2 days before the target date).
 After that any funds raised will be released to the Company and Investors will become members of the Company.
 The Company may decide to change the offering deadline but will provide at least five days’ notice of such a change to all Investors.
 And Investors will also be notified and asked to reconfirm their commitment if any other material changes are made to this offering.

 The SEC is considering other changes to Reg CF, in addition to raising the maximum offering amount.
 Where applicable, we will reference possible changes in the applicable sections of this Form C, which you can download here or view as registered with the SEC here.